-The First Tee of Eastern Michigan currently offers it’s unique Life Skills and Junior Golf Programs to children ages 5 -18 at five area locations with the addition of Currie Golf Course in Midland in 2019.
-In addition to Currie, The First Tee offers summer programming at IMA Brookwood Golf Club (Burton), Seifert Golf Center (Grand Blanc), Lake Nepessing Golfland (Lapeer) and Castle Creek Golf Club (Attica) and Currie Golf Course (Midland).
+First Tee Eastern Michigan currently offers it’s unique Life Skills and Junior Golf Programs to children ages 5 -18 at six area locations with the addition of Maple Leaf Golf Course in Linwood.
+In addition to Maple Leaf, First Tee offers summer programming at IMA Brookwood Golf Club (Burton), Seifert Golf Center (Grand Blanc), Lake Nepessing Golfland (Lapeer), Castle Creek Golf Club (Attica) and Currie Golf Course (Midland).

-For additional details about The First Tee of Eastern Michigan contact Diane Wojciechowski, Executive Director at (810) 249-7060 or email firstname.lastname@example.org
+For additional details about First Tee Eastern Michigan contact Diane Wojciechowski, Executive Director at (810) 249-7060 or email firstname.lastname@example.org